-Disintegration of the empire; Sungas and Kanvas.
+The disintegration of the empire; Sungas and Kanvas.

 8. Post – Mauryan Period (Indo-Greeks, Sakas, Kushanas, Western Kshatrapas):

-Contact with outside world; growth of urban centres, economy, coinage, development of religions, Mahayana, social conditions, art, architecture, culture, literature and science.
+Contact with the outside world; growth of urban centres, economy, coinage, development of religions, Mahayana, social conditions, art, architecture, culture, literature and science.

 9. Early State and Society in Eastern India, Deccan and South India:

-Kharavela, The Satavahanas, Tamil States of the Sangam Age; Administration, economy, land grants, coinage, trade guilds and urban centres; Buddhist centres; Sangam literature and culture; Art and architecture.
+Kharavela, The Satavahanas, the Tamil States of the Sangam Age; Administration, economy, land grants, coinage, trade guilds and urban centres; Buddhist centres; Sangam literature and culture; Art and architecture.